 Buying your first house is a tough decision.
 The persistent sting in your mind of whether you have made the right selection, the multiple scenarios playing out in your mind of how your life would be in your new home, and the constant worrying of whether your potential neighbors are friendly.

 Obviously, not forgetting the never-ending loop of calculating your finances to make sure you can afford it.
-I do get emotional when my life savings all goes into paying this big ticket and i end up with debts.
+I do get emotional when my life savings all go into paying this big ticket and I end up with debts.

 But not buying a house just to avoid going into debt is definitely a nono for me.
 Scroll down to know why.

-As Singaporeans, we have the privileges to buy subsidized housing twice.
-This include getting either HDB Build-To-Order / Sales of Balance Flats / Reoffer of Balance Flats (BTO / SOBF / ROF) or Executive Condos (ECs).
+As Singaporeans, we have the privilege to buy subsidized housing twice.
+This includes getting either HDB Build-To-Order / Sales of Balance Flats / Reoffer of Balance Flats (BTO / SOBF / ROF) or Executive Condos (ECs).

 After 2.5 years of pursuing our first roof we call home, we decided to go for an EC.